xtendo-org/.../README.md

-Welcome to Kinoru's configuration madness.
+Welcome to XT's configuration madness.

 Browse and cherry-pick whatever you want.